raspberrypilearning/amazing-image-identifier/en/step_6.md

                     help=argument_help,
                     type=value_type)
 ```
  + `argument_name` is a string that gives the name of the argument.
 This string also decides whether the argument is positional, or flagged, by whether it begins with a minus.
-For example “image_path” would be positional, while “-s” would be flagged.
+For example `image_path` would be positional, while `-search` would be flagged.
  + `argument_help` is a string describing what the argument does, and the types of values it expects.
  + `value_type` is a Python data type.
 The parser treats arguments as strings by default.
 So, if you want to take in a string, you don’t need to include a type parameter.
 If you want to take in values of other types, you will need to specify the expected type here.
 There are a lot of these, but the ones you might need are:
     + `pathlib.Path` — the path to a file